APTA (American Physical Therapy Association)

 Dry Needling (American Academy of Spinal Manipulation)

 Dr. Mark Waldrop is the founder and director of Newberry Physical Therapy & Sports Medicine Clinic.
-Additionally, he is the President and co-owner of Chapin Rehabilitation Clinic in Chapin, SC and Lexington Physical Therapy in Lexington, SC.
+Additionally, he is the President and co-owner of Chapin Rehabilitation Clinic in Chapin, SC.

 Mark completed his undergraduate studies at the University of South Carolina-Aiken in 1991, majoring in Biology and working as an athletic trainer and strength & conditioning coach.
 In 1993, Mark graduated with honors from the Medical College of Georgia.
 After directing a rural county hospital PT department for 2 years, he entered private practice in 1996.
 Dr. Waldrop enjoys lecturing at Universities on physical therapy subjects, teaching select classes at the University of South Carolina, and teaching PT and PTA students from six different Universities.
 He was awarded the Clinical Instructor of the year in 2002 at USC.
 Mark furthered his studies in 2003 and finished his Doctorate of Physical Therapy at Rocky Mountain University in Provo, Utah in 2005.